Label-efficient multi-organ segmentation with a diffusion model: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{edical} image segmentation is a critical task in medical imaging, as it enables accurate diagnosis and treatment planning for various diseases.
-Recent advancements in deep learning techniques have significantly impacted this field by providing accurate and efficient segmentation results.
-Deep learning has gained popularity in medical image segmentation due to its ability to automatically learn relevant features from data and its superior performance compared to traditional segmentation methods.
-These approaches have demonstrated promising outcomes in accurately segmenting organs and tissues from medical images, including Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) scans.
+Medical image segmentation is a critical task in medical imaging, as it enables accurate diagnosis and treatment planning for various diseases \cite{zhang2024challenges}.
+Recent advancements in deep learning has gained popularity in medical image segmentation due to its ability to automatically learn relevant features from data and its superior performance compared to traditional segmentation \cite{azad2024medical}.
+These approaches have demonstrated promising results in accurately segmenting organs and tissues from medical images, including Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) scans \cite{ronneberger2015u, isensee2021nnu}.

-However, obtaining accurate labels for medical image segmentation, especially in real clinical scenarios, is a challenging and time-consuming task requiring professional expertise.
-The aforementioned challenges render traditional supervised learning approaches impractical and highlight the necessity for methods that can effectively learn from limited labeled data.
-Semi-supervised learning (SSL) techniques offer the ability to train models with limited labeled data.
-Inspired by the common paradigms in natural language processing (NLP), the method of pre-training and fine-tuning can learn the distribution of unlabeled data.
-Furthermore, medical image segmentation models are influenced by factors such as high resolution, contrast, blur, and noise, which pose a significant challenge to the quality of medical images \cite{pednekar2018image}.
+However, accurate annotations for medical image segmentation, especially in real clinical scenarios, remains a challenging and time-consuming task requiring professional expertise \cite{karimi2020deep}.
+Furthermore, the cross-domain problem caused by different scanners and imaging protocols \cite{yanzhen2024exploring}, as well as the inevitable noise label introduced by experts, significantly decreases the quality of training data.
+These issues pose challenges to training robust and comprehensive models, which render supervised learning approaches impractical and highlight the necessity for methods that can learn effectively from limited labeled data.
+Semi-supervised and self-supervised learning techniques provide a promising training paradigm, utilizing limited labeled data and unlabeled data, or pre-training on unlabeled data and fine-tuning with labeled data.
+In these paradigms, generative models contribute significantly by generating high-quality synthetic data or learning robust feature representations, which has the potential to promote label-efficient learning in medical imaging.

-The Denoising Diffusion Probabilistic Model (DDPM) is a robust generative model known for its proficiency in generative tasks \cite{baranchuk2021label}.
-The core concept of DDPM involves training a diffusion process that progressively converts a basic initial distribution (such as a Gaussian distribution) into the desired data distribution.
-This process enables the model to learn a latent space that can be leveraged for diverse downstream tasks, including classification, clustering, or anomaly detection.
-Motivated by the recent achievements of DDPM, we introduce a fresh and efficient semantic segmentation framework that minimizes the reliance on labeled data.
-Specifically, we present an approach utilizing diffusion models for the multi-organ segmentation task in medical CT images.
-Additionally, we provide a comprehensive comparison of the current state-of-the-art (SOTA) supervised and SSL methods with our method for multi-organ segmentation in CT images.
-Our main contributions are summarized as follows: